 The ORFA continues to be a proud partner in the planning and delivery of the Ontario Turfgrass Symposium.
-The theme for OTS 2016 was "Changing Lives Improving Life" and was held February 17 - 18 at the University of Guelph.
-Registrations totaled 282 in 2016, compared to 346 in 2015, 404 in 2014, 392 in 2013, 414 delegates in 2012, 462 in 2011 and 348 in 2010.
+The theme for OTS 2017 was "A Changing Landscape" and was held February 22 - 23 at the University of Guelph.
+Registrations totaled 273 in 2017, compared to 282 in 2016, 346 in 2015, 404 in 2014, 392 in 2013, 414 delegates in 2012, 462 in 2011 and 348 in 2010.
 This annual event is produced in partnership with the Sports Turf Canada, Guelph Turfgrass Institute, Nursery Sod Growers Association, Professional Lawn Care Association of Ontario, Ontario Turfgrass Research Foundation, Ontario Ministry of Agriculture and Food, and the Centre for Open Learning and Educational Support at the University of Guelph.

-ORFA/CIMCO Refrigeration Training
+ORFA/CIMCO REFRIGERATION TRAINING

 Arena operators across North America continue to benefit from the partnership between the ORFA and CIMCO Refrigeration in providing recreation facility-focused refrigeration training.
 These enhanced programs have improved both the basic training for operators and serve as the preparatory course for the Technical Standards and Safety Authority (TSSA)-Regulated Refrigeration Operator RB-1 and RB-2 examinations.
-In 2016, 39 students registered for advanced refrigeration, HVAC/R and B-Prep training compared to 87 in 2015, 118 in 2014, 60 in 2013, 81 students in 2012, 44 in 2011 and 60 in 2010.
-A continued interest in the CARPT professional designation generates a good percentage of the registrations.
+In 2017, we saw 19 students register for the Advanced Refrigeration course, with no registrations in HVAC/R or the B-Prep training course.
+This when compared to 39 in 2016, 87 in 2015, 118 in 2014, 60 in 2013, 81 in 2012, 44 in 2011 and 60 in 2010 is considered a reflection of declined member interest or need for the B-Class Refrigeration Certificate issued by the TSSA.
+On a positive note, there is a continued interest in the CARPT professional designation issued by ORFA.